advanced-computer-lab/AclProject/README.md

 chose to changing the whole flight from beginning to end, also they can cancel their flight simply and get their money back.

 ## Motivation
-The reason behind this project is creating a full working flightbooking website with the every feature needed to ensure a satisfying experience for all the users with minimal effort.
+The reason behind this project is creating a full working flightbooking website with every feature needed to ensure a satisfying experience for all the users with minimal effort.

 ## Build Status